Kindergarten Teaching Darjeeling, India

 Food & Accommodation

-You will stay in a local volunteer house, where there is a mini library, a dining room, and lounge area where you can relax with the other volunteers.
-There is also a lovely garden to relax in your free time.
+You will stay in a local volunteer house, where there is a dining room, and lounge area where you can relax with the other volunteers.

 You will stay in shared rooms of 2-4 people per room, with a fan, hot shower, bed linen and mosquito protection included.
 There is a refrigerator in the house to store food and beverages you may purchase.
 Water, Coffee, Tea, and Milk are provided at the house also.
-There are ATM’s in the city of Darjeeling which is about half an hour of walking distance.
+There are ATM’s in the city of Darjeeling which is a few mins walking distance.
 The closest local supermarket is in Darjeeling city.

 You will be provided with 3 meals per day during weekdays and 2 per day on weekends.
 Food will be a mix of Western and Indian food, consisting mainly of vegetarian dishes including rice and vegetables.